 The Company's consolidated financial statements have been presented on the basis that it is a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-The Company's activities are subject to significant risks and uncertainties, including the need for additional capital, as described below.
+The Company's activities are subject to significant risks and uncertainties, including the need for additional capital.